First days as a cadet on a ship: What to know

 Understanding your duties

-As a cadet, your primary responsibilities are learning and assisting the crew.
+as a cadet, your primary responsibilities are learning and assisting the crew.
 Here’s a breakdown of key tasks you’ll undertake in your early days:

 • Receive your protective gear, including coveralls, boots, helmet, and gloves.
 Ask for any missing items.